arda-pecel/Autonomous-Driving-Project/README.md

 System can seperate are cars in our or in opposite line.<br>

-Red lights detected and vehicle moves due to traffic lights.<br>
+Red lights detected and vehicle moves due to traffic lights and other cars.<br>

 Test code has some repetitive functions and has to be optimized.